-- mandatory repayment in the event that the target company earns a profit; - · early redemption in the event of default; and - financial and performance covenants in connection with the business activities of the target company.
+- conditions precedent regarding the TOB matters including the completion of the TOB procedure; - · mandatory repayment regarding the excess cash flow; - · early redemption in the event of default; and - financial and performance covenants in connection with the business activities of the target company.

-In the event that a private equity fund finances through mezzanines such as a preferred stock, the payment structure would be one of the most important terms, and an agreement between creditors and the holders of the preferred stock would also be made.
+In the event that a private equity fund finances through mezzanines such as a preferred stock, the payment structure would be one of the most important terms, and an inter-creditor agreement between senior lenders and mezzanine investors would also be made.